UniMath/agda-unimath/src/orthogonal-factorization-systems/subuniverse-connected-maps-over-type.lagda.md

-# Connected maps with respect to a subuniverse over a type
+# `K`-connected maps over a type with respect to a subuniverse

 ```agda
 module orthogonal-factorization-systems.subuniverse-connected-maps-over-type where